Skip to main content.

 Begin in Berlin

 Entering students may spend their first year at Bard’s campus in Berlin, Germany, joining a global student body of 260 from more than 60 countries.
-Begin in Berlin students take Language and Thinking and the first-year core sequence at Bard College Berlin, and may choose electives from courses in (among others) German language, practicing and performing arts, social studies, literature, art history, aesthetics, philosophy, and social engagement—many of which use the city as a classroom.
+Begin in Berlin students take Language and Thinking and the first-year core sequence at Bard College Berlin, and may choose electives in academic areas including German language, practicing and performing arts, social studies, literature, art history, aesthetics, philosophy, and social engagement—many of which use the city as a classroom.
 All credits transfer automatically to Annandale.

 Academic Resources